 I declare that above information is true and factual statement of various particulars about myself and my family members.
-I further agree to provide additional information and will keep the company immediately informed about health conditions of myself and my family members in case of co-morbidities, pregnant women or anyone above age of 65.
+I further agree to provide additional information and will keep the company immediately informed about health conditions of myself and my family members.
 I also agree to take all the necessary precautions and get abided by any guidelines that the company may issue from time to time for personal health, safety and hygiene and any regulatory pronouncements made by any authorities.